gerrili1996/gerrili1996.github.io/_pages/research.md

 ### Algorithmic Foundation of Nonsmooth Nonconvex (Non)-concave Minimax Optimization

 Nonsmooth Nonconvex (Non)concave minimax optimization has gained traction in machine learning.
 However, there are still several fundamental open problems that are under-explored:  (1) most existing works focus on the gradient-descent-ascent (GDA) variants that can only be applied when the objective function is smooth (gradient information is available);(2)  all existing algorithms for general nonconvex nonconcave minimax problems, cannot be guaranteed to converge and even suffer from the *limit cycle* phenomenon.
-Their global convergence relies on certain regularity conditions that cannot be verified in practice.
-My recent research works provide satisfactory answers to the above issues, which provide new algorithmic frameworks and novel analytic techniques in the community.
+Their global convergence relies on uncheckable regularity conditions.
+My recent research works provide satisfactory answers to the above issues, which provide new algorithmic frameworks and novel analytic techniques in the minimax community.

-- Escape from the Limit Cycle: Double Smoothed GDA for Nonconvex-Nonconcave Minimax Optimization <br>Work with Taoli Zheng, Linglingzhi Zhu, Anthony Man-Cho So, and Jose Blanchet.  <br>To be submitted *(preprint available upon request)*.
+- Doubly Smoothed GDA: Global Convergent Algorithm for Constrained Nonconvex-Nonconcave Minimax Problems  [[draft]]((https://gerrili1996.github.io/files/nonconvex_nonconcave_minimax.pdf)) <br>
+Taoli Zheng, Linglingzhi Zhu, Anthony Man-Cho So, Jose Blanchet, **Jiajin Li* **.  <br>

 - Nonsmooth Composite Nonconvex-Concave Minimax Optimization [[arxiv]](https://arxiv.org/abs/2209.10825) <br>
    **Jiajin Li**, Linglingzhi Zhu, Anthony Man-Cho So. <br>